I first started to learn about gardenia plant care over 45 years ago. At the time I worked at an orchid nursery.

 Treating the Sooty Mold

 You can wipe the plant surface using a clean cloth, water, and soap.
-However, if it’s a severe infection you have to treat that in a more aggressive way, using a horticultural oil, neem or malathion.
+However, if it’s a severe infection you have to treat the problem in a more aggressive way, using a horticultural oil, insecticidal soap, neem plant oil insecticide, or malathion.

 The Name and Gardenia Varieties

-The gardenia was named in honor of Dr. Alexander Garden and is a member of the madder family, not the jasmine family.
+The gardenia shrub was named in honor of Dr. Alexander Garden and is a member of the madder family, not the jasmine plant family.

-There are several species and varieties suitable for outside planting.
-Gardenia jasminoides (Gardenia grandiflora), or its near variety, Mystery, is a plant ordinarily up to 3 feet in size and is very popular for outside planting.
+There are several species and varieties of Gardenia suitable for outside planting.
+Gardenia jasminoides (Gardenia grandiflora), or its near variety, Mystery, is a plant ordinarily up to 3′ feet in size and is very popular for outside planting.

-Gardenia jasminoides, also known as Gardenia Florida, grows up to 5 feet and has double flowers.
-Gardenia veitchii is a dwarf, small winter-flowering variety of Gardenia jasminoides which can be grown outside; the flowers are double.
+Gardenia jasminoides, also known as Gardenia Florida, grows up to 5′ feet and has double flowers.
+Gardenia veitchii is a dwarf (dwarf gardenias), small winter-flowering variety of Gardenia jasminoides which can be grown outside; the flowers are double.

-Gardenia augusta radicans is also a form of G. jasminoides; it is a small plant, 12 to 18 inches tall, with small, double and highly perfumed flowers.
+Gardenia augusta radicans is also a form of Gardenia jasminoides; it is a small plant, 12″ to 18″ inches tall, with small, double, and highly perfumed flowers.

-Gardenia brighamii – is a small tree which can reach at height of 15 feet.
+Gardenia brighamii – is a small tree that can reach a height of 15′ feet.
 Gardenia brighamii growing this size is rarely seen.
-It naturally grows in dry forests of Hawaii.
+It naturally grows in the dry forests of Hawaii.